harleyday/downloadGitHubRelease/README.md

 # downloadGitHubRelease

-A function which allows you to easily download MATLAB toolbox releases from GitHub repositories using the GitHub REST API v3
+**A function which allows you to easily download MATLAB toolbox releases from GitHub repositories using the GitHub REST API v3**

 The function specifically looks for assets with the file extension ".mltbx" to download.

+## Installation

+Simply copy-paste the [downloadGitHubRelease.m](https://github.com/harleyday/downloadGitHubRelease/blob/master/downloadGitHubRelease.m) into a MATLAB function in your workspace, and you can use this tool.

 ## Syntax